adamzammit/quotaUploadAndReport/README.md

 See [Install and activate a plugin for LimeSurvey](https://extensions.sondages.pro/install-and-activate-a-plugin-for-limesurvey) for details.

-This version is for LimeSurvey 4 and up and was tested on LimeSurvey 5 only.
+This version is for LimeSurvey 4 and up and was tested on LimeSurvey 5 and LimeSurvey 6.
+It can work on LimeSurvey 7, 8 and 9.

 ### Via GIT
 - Go to your LimeSurvey Directory